-Our apple trees, like many fruit trees, are propagated by grafting; joining a scion (which becomes the fruiting part, or top of the tree) to a root-stock (which becomes the root of the tree).
-Grafting allows the two parts to grow together and function as a single plant.
+Our apple trees, like many fruit trees, are propagated by grafting: joining a scion (which becomes the fruiting part, or top of the tree) to a rootstock (which becomes the root of the tree).
+This grafting allows the two parts to grow together and function as a single plant.
 Although the rootstock has an influence on the ultimate size and hardiness of the tree, the scion alone determines what kind of fruit the tree will yield.
-Therefore, when we produce fruit trees for northern climates, there are two things to consider: Which Rootstock to use, and which "cultivars" (cultivated varieties) to graft onto that rootstock.
+Therefore, when we produce fruit trees for northern climates, there are two things to consider:

-Both much be hardy and vigorous enough to withstand the lowest winter temperatures and strongly during a short season.
+Both must be hardy and vigorous enough to withstand the lowest Winter temperatures and bear fruit during a short season.

 The rootstock determines the ultimate size of the tree.
 Generally, there are "standard," "dwarf," and "semi-dwarf" rootstocks.
 Choosing one or the other of these rootstocks does not influence the type of fruit yielded by a tree, but for other growers, it can have a huge effect on how winter-hardy the tree is, how well it grows, and whether it produces a crop.
 "Dwarf" trees are made by grafting onto rootstocks that are inherently weak growers; they stunt the growth of the tree intentionally.
 There is a popular notion that dwarf trees will produce fruit sooner, but in USDA Zone 3 or 4, the use of the dwarfing rootstock can cause even a hardy cultivar to winter kill or to simply linger season after season with minimal growth and no fruit.
 If you live in a Northern climate with a short growing season, dwarf trees will not work for you.
 You need a rootstock that will grow vigorously for 2-3 months and then start hardening off for winter at the proper time.